dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 Employers in Manchester that recruit Computer Scientists
 ========================================================

 This section http://git.io/manc lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
 This is a partial list, designed to give you a quick flavour of the [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse) rather than to be comprehensive.
-Instead of listing the full address, the postcode for each of the organisations is shown.
+Instead of listing the full address, the postcode is shown.

-You don't have to move to London to find a good employer, there is plenty on offer here in the North West if you'd like to stick around after you graduate.
-The Tech North West calendar, provides a focal point for many of these employers http://technw.uk
+You don't **have** to move to London to find a good employer, there is plenty on offer here in the North West if you'd like to stick around after you graduate.
+The North West Tech Community calendar [@technwuk](https://twitter.com/technwuk), provides a focal point for many of these employers [techw.uk](http://technw.uk)

 * Ampersand Commerce, http://ampersandcommerce.com, M3 2JA
 * AO, http://www.ao-jobs.com, BL6 4SD